transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 2. **Addressing The Gap**: Varela's calculus brilliantly handles self-reference but does not explicitly incorporate the inherent limitations of representation itself.
 Our introduction of — ("The Gap") explicitly acknowledges these limitations as part of the framework.

 3. **Experiential Grounding**: Varela's later work moved increasingly toward Buddhist philosophy and embodied cognition, themes central to our approach from the outset.
-Our τ ("This") represents the unmarkable substrate of direct experience that Varela himself explored in his later phenomenological investigations.
+Our τ ("This") represents the unmarkable context of direct experience that Varela himself explored in his later phenomenological investigations.

 4. **Non-Duality**: While Varela's calculus allows self-reference to be formalized, our framework explicitly addresses the non-dual relationship between form and formlessness, between distinction and the unmarkable context of experience.